-False balance is a form of false equivalence.
+As mentioned above, false balance is a form of false equivalence with a very specific application.
 Journalists use false balance when comparing two sides of a story (especially in science) by making it appear that both sides of the “debate” have equivalent authority and evidence supporting it.
-However, if one “side” has more evidence supporting it than the other, but the journalist fails to give proper weight to the evidence-based side, then it is trying to present false balance..

-Fox News presents a debate between one scientist who has overwhelming evidence supporting human caused climate change, and another non-scientist who thinks that the data is all manufactured and there is no evidence.
-Then Fox News states that the debate is unsettled, relying on false equivalence, when the evidence supporting climate change is both high quality and high quantity.
+Fox News presents a debate between one scientist who has overwhelming evidence supporting human caused climate change, and another false authority scientist who thinks that the data is all manufactured and there is no evidence.
+Then Fox News states that the debate is unsettled, relying on false balance, when the evidence supporting climate change is both high quality and high quantity.